-FIREARM INCIDENT
+CASE STUDY FIREARM INCIDENT

-The health and safety of MMG people remains our communities.
+The health and safety of MMG people remains our first value.
+We work hard to embed a companywide safety mindset across our people, sites, offices and communities.
 This means ensuring each day that our people can return home safely and to their families.

-In May 2021, there was a firearm incident on site at MMG shift accidentally discharged a firearm in a vehicle injuring the driver who was outside the vehicle.
+In May 2021, there was a firearm incident on site at MMG Kinsevere.
+A DRC mine police officer about to begin a shift accidentally discharged a firearm in a vehicle injuring the driver who was outside the vehicle.
 The driver was treated at the scene and then transported to hospital.
-The driver made a full recovery and was able to return
+The driver made a full recovery and was able to return to work.
+Following this incident, the site reviewed and revised all safety standards around the use of firearms on site and worked with the mine police to ensure all police officers and security contractors are adequately trained in the use of firearms and how to react to an incident.

-MANAGEMENT OF CRITICAL HYGIENE CONTROLS AND AIR QUALITY AT LAS BAMBAS
+CASE STUDY MANAGEMENT OF CRITICAL HYGIENE CONTROLS AND AIR QUALITY AT LAS BAMBAS